-Where practical, all roadway and parking area projects not associated with a building renovation, modification, repair, or restoration requiring compliance with these standards should comply with the applicable conventional construction standoff distances from existing inhabited buildings in Tables B-1 and B-2.
-Where parking areas that are within the standoff distances in Tables B-1 and B-2 from such existing buildings are being constructed, expanded, or relocated, those parking areas will not encroach on the existing standoff distances of any existing inhabited building unless it can be shown that the building can provide the appropriate level of protection that would apply if the building were required to comply with these standards.
+Where practical, all roadway and parking area projects not associated with a building renovation, modification, repair, or restoration requiring compliance with these standards should comply with the applicable conventional construction standoff distances in Tables B-1 and B-2 from existing inhabited buildings.
+Where parking areas that are within the standoff distances in Tables B-1 and B-2 from such existing buildings are being constructed, expanded, or relocated, those parking areas should not encroach on the existing standoff distances of any existing inhabited building unless it can be shown that the building can provide the appropriate level of protection that would apply if the building were required to comply with these standards. \1\ Parking and roadway projects will not be located closer than the applicable minimum standoff distances /1/.

-If roadway projects include road widening or encroachment on existing standoff distances is otherwise unavoidable, ensure there are operational procedures in place to prohibit parking on the roadways within those standoff distances as described in paragraph B-1.1.6.2.f.
+If roadway projects include road widening or encroachment on existing standoff distances is otherwise unavoidable, ensure there are operational procedures in place to prohibit parking on the roadways within those standoff distances as described in the paragraph above entitled "Parking and Roadways Standoff Distance, subparagraph entitled "Existing Buildings", letter "f - Parking on Existing Roadways".

 Driving lanes within parking areas may be allowed to be closer to existing buildings than the closest parking spaces where limited space necessitates, but vehicles may not be left unattended in those driving lanes.
-Parking and driving lanes closer than the minimum standoff distance in Table B-1 must comply with paragraph B-1.1.2.
+Parking and driving lanes closer than the minimum standoff distance in Table B-1 must comply with the paragraph above entitled, "Minimum Standoff Distance".